- Housing Costs

 To participate in housing selection, a student must complete an online registration from the link sent to them via e-mail in February of each year.
 Students who register on time will receive a lottery number to use in selection of an apartment or room during the housing selection process.

 By registering for housing selection, students agree to the housing cancellation policy.
-By contacting the Director of Residence Life, a student may cancel the registration or housing assignment.

-- If a student registers for housing and subsequently withdraws or transfers, the student will be held to the housing cancellation policy.
+- A student registers for housing and subsequently withdraws or transfers, the student registration is canceled without penalty.

 In the case that a roommate withdraws from housing, a student may be assigned to the open space, or the remaining student may be asked to move to another under booked room.
 Students on the waiting list will not be charged the cancellation fee unless they accept a housing assignment and subsequently cancel.